 When there is an infection, the immune system responds to fight the bacteria or virus (called ‘inflammation’).
 Sometimes, the immune system responds too much and this can lead to organ damage.
 We are studying the following treatments in patients who have been admitted to a hospital ward and/or an intensive care unit (ICU).
 Some of these treatments fight the bacteria or viruses directly, and the ‘anti-inflammatory’ treatments reduce an overactive immune response.

 Corticosteroids are a type of anti-inflammatory medicine.
 The following treatments are being compared: dexamethasone (for up to 10 days) or no corticosteroids.
 These medications are given through a tube into your vein (drip) or as a tablet to swallow.
+Outside of this study, dexamethasone is authorised to be prescribed in children from 12 years old.

 Influenza (flu) antivirals are medicines that fight flu viruses.
 The following treatments are being compared: oseltamivir (a short or long course), baloxavir, the combination of both oseltamivir and baloxavir, or no antiviral.
 These medications are given as a tablet or liquid to swallow.
+Outside of this study, oseltamivir is authorised to be prescribed in children 0 weeks (full term new borns) or older, and baloxavir is prescribed in children from 1 years old.

 Immune modulators are medicines which help your immune system work properly and are found to be effective in infections such as COVID-19.
 They might work against flu but we do not know for sure.
 The following treatments for influenza (flu) are being compared: baricitinib, tocilizumab, or no immune modulator.
 These are given through a tube into your vein (drip) or as a tablet to swallow.
+Outside of this study, tocilizumab is authorised to be prescribed in children from 2 years old, and so is baricitinib but for emergency use only (i.e. covid).

+In this study the above treatments will be available to all children who are 28 days or older, as we think they may work in younger children too.

 (please delete domain(s) and/or treatment(s) that the site is not participating in, in both text and chart above)